Reality is often stranger than fiction. The timeline of current events is like living in a disaster film?. What is the intelligent thing to do?

 Follow the advice of health experts (1).
 If you see others providing conflicting advice, don’t follow them.
 Situations in a crisis can change rapidly.
 Be prudent in your actions.
 Resist fear.
-Do what the experts recommend, like wearing a mask, practice safe distancing, and when it’s your turn, get vaccinated.
+Do what the experts recommend, like wearing a mask, practicing safe distancing, and getting vaccinated when it’s your turn.

 Stories of those who survived past crises tell us that those who stay calm and think about the long-term implications do better in the long run.
-Remember, the little old lady you met at the grocery store and took the eggs out of her cart?
+Remember the little old lady you met at the grocery store and took the eggs out of her cart?
 Well, she will remember you.
 And everyone else who observed you will remember you too.
-In fact, your actions may be preserved on surveillance video.
+You may find your action is on surveillance video.

 Model Basic Childhood Lessons

 There are three great lessons we hope you learned as a child.
 First, learn to share.
 Learn to be kind to yourself, everyone, and everything.
-Second, if something bad happens, speak up.
-Take the right action when you know the right thing to do.
+Second, if something terrible happens, speak up.
+Third, take the right action when you know the right thing to do.
 Are you committed to doing these things?
 If so, you stand a good chance of being a survivor.